notesforgrowth/notesforgrowth.github.io/_drafts/Opportunity-Score.md

 Ulwick also suggests conducting regression and clustering analyses to discover market segments with latent opportunities.
 Again, this is out of the scope of this article.

-### A note on sample sizes
+### A word on sample sizes and other uses

-Ulwick recommends asking these questions to a sample of over 180 participants.
+For the type of market and innovation research that his original book is aimed for, Ulwick recommends asking the Importance and Satisfaction questions to a sample of at least 180 participants.
+To reach this sample sizes, a survey is probably the best method.
+At the DevDiv UX Research team we sometimes adapt Ulwick's method when conducting Concept Value Testing (CVT) during 1 to 1 sessions with customers.
+In those cases, the OpScore allows us to get an idea of how critical a problem or ourcome is.
+Later on we present the features and conduct the actual CVT to assess whether the proposed solutions might help solving the problem or obtaining the desired outcome for the customer.
+In this kind of study, the sample size is lower (20+ participants), hence, although results can help guiding product development (e.g. for prioritizing engineering efforts), caution is needed before considering them significant.

 ## R script